gammu/gammu/docs/manual/gammu/index.rst

     date and time.

     \fITIP:\fR you can make such synchronization each time, when will connect your phone and use Gammu.
-See gammurc(5) for details.
+See :ref:`gammurc` for details.

 Categories